serialdoom/decibel-framework/CONTRIBUTING.md

 ### Minimum PHP Version

-The minimal supported version for Decibel Framework 7 is PHP 5.5.x, please keep this version requirement in mind when contributing a patch to the framework.
+The minimal supported version for Decibel Core Framework 7 is PHP 5.5.x, please keep this version requirement in mind when contributing a patch to the framework.

 ## Running the Tests